 Daml is a development framework for creating systems of record that securely connect across business processes and data boundaries while retaining privacy, guaranteeing data integrity, and enforcing strict authorization.
 Allowing such systems to cross boundaries — legal, regulatory, organizational, or other — enables them to form seamless economic networks.

 Daml’s core idea is to abstract the key concepts of blockchains that allow them to provide consistency guarantees on distributed systems of record.
-With Daml, a virtual shared ledger, governed by smart contracts, takes the place of a concrete blockchain.
+Daml, a virtual shared ledger, governed by smart contracts, takes the place of a concrete blockchain.
 Adding this layer of abstraction allows Daml to realize a whole range of capabilities and advantages that are sorely lacking in individual blockchain and distributed ledger technologies.

 Most importantly, it decouples applications from underlying storage and consensus, making Daml applications portable and enabling unprecedented privacy and interoperability without trading off consistency.
 The way Daml abstracts away the underlying blockchain, distributed ledger, or database to expose a virtual shared ledger is analogous to how high-level programming languages abstracted away microprocessor architectures in favor of memory and logic abstractions in the 60s and 70s, or how SQL and ODBC/JDBC abstracted away relational database systems to popularize the CRUD model in the 90s.
 In the same way, these past developments revolutionized how we built applications for mainframes and the web.
 Daml aims to revolutionize how we build applications across entities or other boundaries.